KarrLab/intro_to_wc_modeling/docs/tutorials/wc_modeling/wc_lang_tutorial.rst

         MODEL_FILENAME = os.path.join('examples', 'example_model.xlsx')
         model = wc_lang.io.Reader().run(MODEL_FILENAME)

+    If a model file is invalid (for example, two species are defined with the same name), this operation will raise an exception which contains a list of all of the errors in the model definition.

     ``wc_lang`` can also read and write a model from a specially formatted set of delimiter-separated files. `wc_lang`` uses filename glob patterns to indicate sets of delimited files.
 The supported delimiters are *commas* for .csv files and *tabs* for .tsv files.
 These files use the same